Gold Testing: How to Tell What Karat Your Gold Is

 The value of gold is determined by its fineness or karat rating.
 An object made from 18-karat gold will cost you more than the same object made from 9-karat gold.
 An experienced jeweler will often be able to guess the value of an item just by looking at it, but they also carry out tests to determine the karat rating of gold.
 Knowing how a jeweler determines the karat value will help you, should you ever be buying or selling gold.

 Karat (spelled "carat" in the UK) is a measure of the fineness and quality of gold.
 That is, the amount of gold relative to other metals that make up an object.
-In the US and Canada, the most frequently used karat values are 14-karat and 18-karat (meaning 58.5% and 75% gold respectively).
-In the UK, 9-, 18- and 24-carat gold are the most frequently used alloys.
+In US and Canada, the most frequently used karat values are 14 karat and 18 karat (meaning 58.5% and 75% gold respectively).
+In UK, 9, 18 and 24 carat gold are the most frequently used alloys.

 The higher the karat value, the greater the proportion of actual gold metal in your object.
 For example, an 18 karat gold ring will be made from 75% pure gold and 25% base metal (or alloy).
 A 9 karat gold ring will contain only 37.5% pure gold.

 Gold Varies in Color From White to Red

 There are many variations in the color of gold, ranging from white through yellow to deepest red.
 Pure gold is a deep golden yellow-orange.
 In its purest state it is very soft, and although this makes it very easy to work with, for everyday use a harder metal is needed.
 Pure gold is therefore combined with a cheaper base metal to form an alloy.

 Copper or silver are commonly used in combination with gold to strengthen it.
 Thus what is commonly referred to as "white gold" has a high proportion of silver in the alloy.
 Similarly, "red gold" contains a lot of copper in the alloy.

 Assay Marks and Hallmarks